accessvirus/autonomus-ai-agent-with-modular-self-controll/README.md

-is report summarizes the key aspects of the [`main.py`](main.py) file, which serves as the main entry point for the Agent007 application.
+ report summarizes the key aspects of the [`main.py`](main.py) file, which serves as the main entry point for the Agent007 application.

 ## Purpose